World Plants Logo

 Propagation

 Viable seed can be stratified in a moist condition for 60 days.
-Woody cuttings can also be taken from December to March and it is recommended to use rooting hormone.
-The best way would be by stratified seed because it has the higher success rate than woody cuttings.
+Woody cuttings can also be taken from December to March, and it is recommended to use rooting hormone.
+The best way would be by stratified seed because it has the highest success rate.

 Ethnobotanical Uses (Disclaimer)